Federal Court Rules

 The federal rules of practice and procedure govern federal court proceedings.
 You can find the set of federal court rules online.

-Federal civil trials are governed by the Federal Rules of Civil Procedure while federal criminal trials are governed by the Federal Rules of Criminal Procedure.
+Federal civil trials are governed by the Federal Rules of Civil Procedure.
+Federal criminal trials are governed by the Federal Rules of Criminal Procedure.
 Cases heard in a federal court of appeal are governed by the Federal Rules of Appellate Procedure.

-For the rules that govern other federal proceedings, see the following documents from the U.S. Courts website:
+For the rules that govern other federal proceedings, the U.S. Courts website includes:

 Local Rules